tobinjt/johntobin.ie/content/blog/Backing_up_to_rsync.net.md

     across networks.
 The backup will be placed in `hostname/destination-directory/` on rsync.net; there is no protection against hostname clashes between source machines or clashes between destination directories for a single source machine.
-If the per-source ssh key doesn't exist instructions are printed for creating the key and adding it to `authorized_keys` on rsync.net; example output is shown below (you'll need to scroll right, sorry).
+*   To make setup easier, the `--make-keys-only` flag skips backing up and creates any missing keys using `ssh-keygen` and prints the necessary lines for `authorized_keys` on rsync.net; example output is shown below (you'll need to scroll right, sorry).

     ```
-    Missing SSH key :(
+    Missing SSH key :( SourceDirectory
-    Create a key with:
-    $ ssh-keygen -t rsa -b 4096 -o -f /Users/johntobin/.ssh/rsync-net/johntobin-laptop_DestinationDirectory -C rsync-net_johntobin-laptop_DestinationDirectory
-    Add the key to authorized_keys:
     command="rsync --server -vlogDtpre.iLsfxC --delete --partial-dir=.rsync-partial . johntobin-laptop/DestinationDirectory",no-pty,no-agent-forwarding,no-port-forwarding PUB_KEY
     ```

+    The exception to this is the key for updating the sentinel files tracking successful backups (described [below](#tracking-successful-backups)) is not
+    created because it's shared across all machines, so it needs to be copied into place manually.

 *   The command specified in `authorized_keys` on rsync.net sets rsync up to receive files rather than send files, so attackers can't retrieve files